 - Every evening, listen to, read or watch at least 30 minutes of something that makes you laugh out loud.
 Preferably 60 minutes.

 Everyone benefits from a bedtime routine to set you up for a good night’s sleep.
 Sleep also boosts our immune system.

 - Get early nights.
 When you’re fearful, sleep can be intermittent.
-The light mornings might be waking you up earlier and if your head is instantly full of Corona thoughts you will probably not be able to go back to sleep when you wake early.
+The light mornings might be waking you up earlier too and if your head is instantly full of Corona stress, you will probably not be able to go back to sleep when you wake early.